thegworld/gtx-browser/mojo/docs/mojolpm.md

 allow corpus-merging between related fuzzers.

 ```
-// Copyright 2020 The Chromium Authors
+// Copyright 2020 The GTx Browser Authors
 // Use of this source code is governed by a BSD-style license that can be
 // found in the LICENSE file.